csst-sociotech/csst2022/docs/index.md

 ## Airport transfers

 We will reimburse airport transfers (to/from departure airport, to/from Austin airport).
 Austin airport has signage for their ride-sharing/taxi pickup (recommend requesting a ride while in the terminal).
 Please organize yourselves, pay, and keep receipts for [reimbursement](#reimbursement).
-We anticipate ground transportation at around $100 per participant (and encourage shared rides where possible).
+We anticipate ground transportation up to $100 per participant (and encourage shared rides where possible).

 # Accomodation